Yale-BIM/f21-assignments/assignment-3/README.md

 to understand and/or run your code, as well as the specific commit SHA of your final version of the code for this assignment.
 The report is a fillable PDF which is available [here]().

-    Use the latest version of [Adobe Acrobat Reader DC](https://get.adobe.com/reader/) to fill this PDF in Windows or OSX.
+    Use the latest version of [Adobe Acrobat Reader DC](https://get.adobe.com/reader/) to fill the PDF template in Windows or OSX.
     In Ubuntu 18.04, you can install Acrobat Reader DC with [wine](https://en.wikipedia.org/wiki/Wine_(software)) by following [these instructions](https://linuxconfig.org/how-to-install-latest-adobe-acrobat-reader-dc-on-ubuntu-18-04-bionic-beaver-linux-with-wine).
     Note that you might need to install [Windows 7 fonts](https://www.w7df.com/p/windows-7.html) in Ubuntu for the Reader program to work properly (see [these instructions](https://askubuntu.com/a/1103305) to install the fonts).
     You are expected to fill out the fields in the report with your answers in text form or as images, as indicated by the PDF.